 The answer is yes.
 Of course, yes.
-I am writing from the perspective of being a daughter, from the inner soul of infants who become daughters from no choice of their own to children, teens and adults.
-As daughters we are “assigned” many expectations from a very early age, and for the purpose of this blog those assignments come from one’s mother.
-I can only speculate what it feels like to be a daughter as an infant.
-But that infant is still a daughter, and the daughter’s journey has begun as she takes her first breath.
+However, I am writing from the perspective of being a daughter who has been raised by an emotionally absent mother.
+As daughters, we are “assigned” many expectations from a very early age, and for the purpose of this blog those assignments come from one’s mother.
 As a daughter grows, so does her journey.
 And how she travels that journey is so dependent on her mother.
-Actions and inactions, emotional maturity, parenting style, and mother’s own mental and physical health shapes her daughter and how her daughter travels her journey.
+Actions and inactions, emotional maturity, parenting style, and mother’s own mental and physical health shapes her daughter and how her daughter travels her own journey.
 How should the daughter look, feel, behave, perform, etc. as she walks through her journey?
 One may say, “Well, the daughter travels it however she sees fit.”
 Wrong, I say.
 Mother is so deeply entwined with a daughter’s journey.
-As I write about the daughter journey, I’m writing it from the perspective of a daughter who has been raised by an emotionally absent mother.
 While I’m not an “expert” in the field, I believe I have my own expertise because I, Kristin, am the adult child of an emotionally absent mother.

 With joy,